England

 The grand hall of the Natural History Museum in London

 London is one of the rare cities where you can switch from history to science, from art to design, and from the past to the future — all in a single day.
-Most key museums are free, so you can also drop in spontaneously for an hour or two.

 • British Museum